-I’ve long asserted that you can earn a good income in Australia without a degree.
+It’s definitely possible to earn a solid income in Australia without a degree.

 But maybe you’re struggling to earn a decent wage right now.
 Or maybe you’re fresh out of school, have no interest in study, and just want to earn a solid income as soon as possible.

 Well, this article will help.
-There are many ways to earn a high income in Australia.
-So if you find yourself on the low end of the income scale, you don’t need to stay there!
+If you find yourself on the low end of the income scale, you don’t need to stay there!

-The following is a list of the best paying jobs in Australia without a degree.
-Here are 60 jobs that pay $60,000 per year and above ($30 per hour)…
+Below you’ll find the most thorough list of the best paying jobs in Australia without a degree.
+Here are more than 60 jobs that pay $60,000 per year and above ($30+ per hour)…

 Qualified sparkies can comfortably earn $50 per hour or more, and it’s possibly the least physically demanding of the traditional trades.

 Carpenters will generally earn a lower hourly rate than builders due to the scope of knowledge required, but both can earn $40 per hour or more.
 In fact, the average builder’s salary is around $100,000, according to Indeed.

 I always thought bricklaying would be an enjoyable job.
 Not something you’d want to do for 40 years, but not super complex, giving you freedom to think or just enjoy some background music.
 Wages here average around $65,000 and higher for experienced workers.